 • Verification of historical stylistic coherence

-• Documentation of chain of ownership
+• Documentation of ownership chain

 • Authentication of materials and techniques employed